Major in Computer Science (B.S. Degree)

 Students considering graduate school in computer science should include MAT 150 and MAT 324 in their coursework, and seek opportunities to engage in research and compete in programming contests.
 The Graduate Record Examination should be taken during the fall semester of the senior year.

 Honors in Computer Science

 The Mathematics and Computer Science Department grants honors to graduating students with outstanding records of accomplishment in computer science, as demonstrated in three areas: breadth and depth of curriculum, quality of academic performance, and significance of a scholarly thesis project.
-The breadth and depth of curriculum is achieved by taking MAT 150, two 300- or 400-level electives in the Applications category, CSC 351 plus another 300- or 400-level elective in the Systems category, and CSC 324 plus another 300- or 400-level elective in the Theory or Other categories.
+Breadth and depth of curriculum are achieved by taking MAT 150, two major-eligible electives in the Applications category, two in the Systems category, one in the Theory category, and one more in either the Theory or Other category.

 All candidates for honors must prepare an honors thesis and defend the thesis orally before faculty in the department.
 Candidates must attain a grade point average of at least 3.2 overall and at least 3.5 on all courses that fulfill either the requirements of the Computer Science major or the course requirements for honors noted above.
 The final recommendation of the Department for graduation with honors is determined by the quality of the candidate’s complete academic record, thesis, and defense.
 At the Department’s discretion, in the case of an exceptional academic record, together with a thesis of the highest quality incorporating original mathematical or computational methods, the Department confers high honors.